11 posts • Page 1 of 1

 "I am committed to the road bike now until I start getting attacked by Magpies"

-I thought I was the only one! on Saturday I was riding along Beaudesert Rd and felt something hit me...I'm like WT?? and saw this bird in the corner of my eye and it attacked me again!
+I thought I was the only one! on Saturday I was riding along Beaudesert Rd and felt something hit me...I'm like Say What? and saw this bird in the corner of my eye and it attacked me again!
 It was indeed a magpie!
 Good I didn't lose my sense of balance there!

 Remeber that if you think the magpi is a real threat to contact the EPA about it.